GraLoRA: Granular Low-Rank Adaptation for Parameter-Efficient Fine-Tuning: Conclusion

 In this work, we introduced \textbf{GraLoRA}, a novel PEFT method that extends LoRA with granular, block-wise decomposition.
 Motivated by a rigorous analysis of LoRA's gradient behavior, we identified that input outliers can dominate the low-rank update, suppressing meaningful contributions from other input channels and misaligning with the localized gradient propagation observed in FFT.

 GraLoRA addresses this limitation by dividing the adaptation space into $k^2$ independently trained low-rank adapters, enabling spatially localized and context-aware updates.
 Our theoretical analysis shows that this design increases expressivity by a factor of $k$, without additional parameters or computational cost.
 Moreover, under outlier activations, GraLoRA effectively mitigates the global gradient distortion seen in vanilla LoRA and better preserves inter-channel balance.
 Empirically, GraLoRA consistently outperforms standard LoRA and strong baselines such as RaSA across diverse tasks and model scales.
 On the code generation benchmark HumanEval+, it achieves up to +8.5\% absolute gain in Pass\@1.
-In commonsense reasoning, GraLoRA delivers improvements across all tasks, with especially strong results on multi-hop and structured reasoning benchmarks.
+GraLoRA also delivers significant improvements across other 4 additional tasks, highlighting its robustness and scalability across heterogeneous architectures and model sizes.

 \paragraph{Future Work.} While GraLoRA improves gradient locality and expressive power, its current design assumes uniform partitioning.
 Future extensions may explore adaptive or learned partitioning schemes, sparsity-aware block activation, or task-driven dynamic rank allocation.
 Additionally, applying GraLoRA to vision transformers, multimodal architectures, or continual learning setups may further highlight its potential for robust and efficient model adaptation.